workerJS/workerjs/README.md

 At the moment when you start scaling, you start facing quite complicated problems and it is very easy to take wrong turn.

-At that moment it is very important to be able to be able to split application into peaces and tackle problems independently.
+At that moment it is very important to be able to splice application into pieces and tackle problems independently.

 ### What are benefits of splicing application into pieces?